Wolverin-e/WiFiCoverageCSP/README.md

 	- It's not the best approach, there may exist a better one, but it was 100% sure to work.

 # Analysis
-- Since randomness is involved, the exact Time complexity cannot be found.
 - Due to optimisation algorithms, a particular state is under observation at a time, So the Space complexity is not that high, It will be **O(K)**.
+- Since randomness is involved, the exact Time complexity of many components cannot be found.
 - As you can see the performance bottleneck is the function **state.get_max_valued_neighbour()**, which is exponential in nature. **|combinations| = |direction_vectors|^K**, which may be the major factor in time complexity of the algorithm.
+- For smaller HxW, K this approach can provide a solution in reasonable amount of time.
 - **Appying Genetic algorithms** may or may not be a better than this approach, because it wouldn't have to go through all the neighbours of the current state & randomisation is a lot in that algorithm, respectively.

 # Results